 Confirm the presence of amyloid beta pathology prior to initiation.
 Give 10mg/kg by IV infusion over ~1hr, once every 2 weeks.
 Dosing recommendations for patients with amyloid related imaging abnormalities -edema (ARIA-E) and -hemosiderin deposition (ARIA-H): see full labeling.

 Risk of amyloid related imaging abnormalities (ARIA); with edema (ARIA-E) or with hemosiderin deposition (ARIA-H).
-Obtain a recent MRI (within 1yr) prior to initiation, and prior to 5th, 7th, and 14th infusions.
-Perform clinical evaluation if ARIA symptoms occur (esp during 1st 14 weeks), including MRI scanning if indicated.
-Patients with risk factors for intracerebral hemorrhage (eg, prior cerebral hemorrhage >1cm in greatest diameter, >4 microhemorrhages, superficial siderosis, evidence of vasogenic edema, evidence of cerebral contusion, aneurysm, vascular malformation, infective lesions, multiple lacunar infarcts or stroke involving a major vascular territory, severe small vessel or white matter disease).
-Discontinue or reduce infusion rate if an infusion-related reaction occurs.
-Consider prophylaxis with antihistamines, APAP, NSAIDs, or corticosteroids prior to future infusions.
+Consider the benefit/risk of serious adverse events associated with ARIA prior to initiation.
+Obtain a recent MRI prior to initiation, then prior to 5th, 7th, and 14th infusions.
+Perform clinical evaluation if symptoms suggestive of ARIA occur (esp during 1st 14 weeks), including MRI if indicated.
+Increased risk of ARIA in those who are apolipoprotein E ε4 (ApoE ε4) homozygotes.
+Perform testing for ApoE ε4 status prior to initiation.
+Patients with risk factors for intracerebral hemorrhage (eg, prior cerebral hemorrhage >1cm in greatest diameter, >4 microhemorrhages, superficial siderosis, vasogenic edema, aneurysm, vascular malformation).
+Discontinue at 1st signs/symptoms of hypersensitivity reaction and treat appropriately.
+Discontinue or reduce infusion rate if an infusion-related reaction occurs; consider prophylaxis with antihistamines, APAP, NSAIDs, or corticosteroids prior to future infusions.
 Pregnancy.
 Nursing mothers.

-Caution with concomitant antithrombotics or a thrombolytic agent (eg, tissue plasminogen activator).
+Caution with concomitant antithrombotics (eg, aspirin, other antiplatelets, or anticoagulants) or a thrombolytic agent (eg, tissue plasminogen activator).